RedPandaSmash/ShowPalApp/README.md

 # AuthRoutes

 To be built out further later.
 This section will include all the things that users should be able to do when they are logged in (authenticated, hence the name): i.e. CRUD methods for their own reviews, CRUD methods for their own lists, following and unfollowing other users

+# Known Issues

+The route to fetch popular shows only works until page 500. pages 501 to 10179 fail to fetch any objects representing shows.
+This is a problem with TMDB and not something that can be fixed, therefore, results on the shows page must be limited to 500 pages.